AlaaLab/ER-Reason/docs/index.md

 hide:
   - navigation
 ---
-# ER-Reason: A Benchmark Dataset for LLM-Based Clinical Reasoning in the Emergency Room
+# A Benchmark Dataset for LLM-Based Clinical Reasoning in the Emergency Room

 **Advancing the evaluation of clinical reasoning in emergency care**